 Mixture composition, preparation, and curing are significant elements in the production phase that affect mixture performance in service.
-Currently, no widely accepted mixture design method has been developed for rubbermodified asphalt mixtures.
+Currently, no widely accepted mixture design method has been developed for rubber-modified asphalt mixtures.

 PlusRide® and Generic-dry® methods [4]-[5] are the two most commonly used dry process technologies in North America for wearing course applications.
 However, their field and laboratory performance are inconsistent [6]-[7] with limited fundamental research to understand the mixture's mechanical properties.
-Consequently, the dry process has become less popular, although it has a high potential to consume larger quantities of scrap tires and is also logically easier compared to the wet process [8]-[9].
+Consequently, the dry process has become less popular, although it has a high potential to consume more significant quantities of scrap tires and is also logically more natural compared to the wet process [8]-[9].

-The literature review revealed that irrespective of mixture gradation (gap or dense graded), early life cracking is the main distress mechanism that occurs in the dry process with crumb rubber modifier (CRM) asphalt in road layers or sub-ballast railways [10].
-Therefore, in this research, the mixture was designed as a dense-graded HMA (conventional for the base course in roads, and also as sub-ballast underlayment [11]-[12]) to avoid direct impact of mechanical weathering and fatigue cracking.
+The literature review revealed that irrespective of mixture gradation (gap or dense graded), early life cracking is the central distress mechanism that occurs in the dry process with crumb rubber modifier (CRM) asphalt in road layers or sub-ballast railways [10].

+Therefore, in this research, the mixtures were designed as dense-graded HMA (conventional for the base course in roads, and also as a sub-ballast underlayment in railways [11]-[12]) to avoid direct impact of mechanical weathering and fatigue cracking.
 Also, different rubber modified asphalt concrete (RUMAC) mixtures were designed using a sub-ballast grading curve based on [13] (RFI) but enhance with other sieves according to European standards [14], [15], [16] to minimize the extra effort required in the material design stage.

 As the material gradation and mixture design used in this study were different from other types of CRM mixtures available, the terms "HMA" and "DRY1.5%", "DRY2%", and "DRY3%" were adopted as acronyms to represent the mixtures throughout this research.